minhnewin/minhnewin/README.md

 Hi there!
-I'm Minh, a junior at Seattle University studying computer science.
-I am interested in game design and UX/UI design.
+I'm Minh, a recent graduate from Seattle University with a BS in Computer Science and a specialization in business.
+I am interested in Full Stack Development and E-commerce.

 📫 How to reach me:
 - email: minhnewin@gmail.com